Calbabreaker/anti-flux/docs/plan.md

 You build a factory from buildings that you pick that synergizes with each other to make enough antimatter to pay for the factory.

-### Objective
+#### Objective

 Place buildings that you can pick from (limited choice) every timestep that can synergize with each other.
-Use those buildings to make enough items to pay for the factory on every stage that happens every few timesteps and increases (the price) every stage.
+Use those buildings to make enough antimatter to pay for the factory on every stage that happens every few timesteps and increases exponentially (the price) every stage.
+Because the price increases exponentially, you have to utilize syngergy to exponentially increase your production.

-### Winning condition
+#### Winning condition

 Pass through all the stages without being unable to pay for the factory.

+#### Theme

+- 2D top down fixed camera.
+- Quite dark with futuristic looking buildings.

+#### Steps

+1. Make a grid based placing system
+2. Make the antimatter currency system
+3. Make buildings generage antimatter (basic for now 1 antimatter per timestep)
+4. Make the payment system for every stage
+5. Make buildings that synergize
+6. Polish

+#### Buildings

+---- This part will need a lot of balancing ----

+- **Simple Generator:** 1 antimatter
+- **Enhancer:** Surrounding buildings double their production
+-